 Cyril, Archbishop of Alexandria, wrote of Adam: Therefore of our race he became first head, which is source, and was of the earth and earthy.
 Since Christ was named the second Adam, He has been placed as head, which is source, of those who through Him have been formed anew unto Him unto immortality through sanctification in the Spirit….

 BTW, I completely believe Grudem when he claims the primary meaning of head is not source.
 I also believe egalitarians when they say the primary meaning is not leader.
-The first meaning seem to be the body part above the neck.
-“But their understanding is not the primary meaning of head” is apparently a red herring argument.
+The most common meaning seem to be the body part above the neck.
+“But their understanding is not the primary meaning of head” is a red herring argument.
 Kroeger was discussing what she probably believes to be the second meaning.